MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

     ![A screen shot](../../media/sample-mesh-101/313-add-node.png)

-1. Connect the "True" outport control port of the "If" node to a new "Game Object: Set Active" node.
+1. Connect the "True" outport control port of the "If" node to a new "Game Object: Set Active" node that you create.

     ![A screen shot](../../media/sample-mesh-101/314-set-active-node.png)